-In computing the distance metric (1), we rely on ChemMine Tools, an open source program for chemical-informatics.6 After calculating the Tanimoto distance $T{i,j}$ across all pairs of drug candidates i and j, we define a drug's overall similarity as where P_i is the set of drug candidates that have reached Phase 1 clinical trials prior to the introduction of candidate i.7 A novel drug is one with low values of maxsim in (2), since that it means it is sufficiently different to the current set of drug candidates.
+In computing the distance metric (1), we rely on ChemMine Tools, an open source program for chemical-informatics.
+After calculating the Tanimoto distance $T{i,j}$ across all pairs of drug candidates i and j, we define a drug's overall similarity as where $P_i$ is the set of drug candidates that have reached Phase 1 clinical trials prior to the introduction of candidate i.
+Equation (2) thus defines a drug's similarity as its maximum similarity to prior Phase 1 and above candidates.
+We compare to prior drugs in Phase 1 and above rather than to all prior drugs in development to avoid mistakenly labeling a drug candidate as derivative if it was developed at approximately the same time as another similar candidate.